 On the Cloister Garth, Lumen by David Ogle RBS, will sit among the grand Cedars that were planted to commemorate Queen Victoria’s ascension to the throne.
 This installation of 5 tree-like structures will form a luminous canopy of interlocking neon branches up to 3-metres high that will bath the stone arches with a vibrant glow.

 The Light will also be at the heart of an immersive concert, Songs of The Light, on Wednesday 5 December.
 Composer and artist Richard McLester will lead a choir of 150 local singers in a live music performance punctuated by films featuring moving testimony from individuals sharing their emotional journeys from emotional darkness to light.
 The films will be projected on seven huge screens across Spire Crossing and at the West End of the nave.
 Tickets: Adult £20.00, Child £10.00, Family (2 Adults, 2 Children) £50.00.
-To book or for further details go to Salisbury Cathedral’s website.

 This year’s Advent Processions take place at 19.00 on Friday 30 November and Saturday 1 December and at 17.00 on Sunday 2 December.
 The processions mark the start of the Christmas season for the Cathedral and the anticipation of Christ’s birth.